DevRelJam/BLR-APR-2025/README.md

 # DevRel Jam Bengaluru - April 2025

-Welcome to the repository for the DevRel Jam meetup happening in Bengaluru in April, co-located with Great International Developer Summit (GIDS) 2025.
+Welcome to the repository for the DevRel Jam meetup happening in Bengaluru in April, on the sidelines of Great International Developer Summit (GIDS) 2025.

 - **Date and Time:** Tuesday, 22nd April 2025 | 6 PM to 9 PM IST
 - **Location:** Bengaluru, India 🇮🇳